Races

 In Iroquois lore, the mythical “little people” known as the Jogah, or Drum Dancers.
 They usually remain unseen, but there exist methods to detect their presence.
 One such indication is the occurrence of drumming sounds in the absence of visible drummers.
 Additionally, they leave distinct marks such as rings of exposed earth and “bowls” in stones or mud, where offerings like tobacco and fingernails can be placed.
 The Jogah also offer an explanation for phenomena such as disembodied lights and misfortune.

-Those who have encountered the Jogah, typically including children, elders, and spiritual healers, describe them as beings ranging from knee-high to approximately 4 feet (1.22 meters) in height.
+Those who have encountered the Jogah, typically including children, elders, and spiritual healers, describe them as beings ranging from knee-high to approximately 4 feet (1.22 meters) (1.22 meters (4 feet)) in height.
 In terms of behavior, the Jogah exhibit a penchant for games and pranks, which can become hazardous if they are not treated with respect.
 It has been asserted that they can induce illness in homes and communities situated on sites that attract their attention.

 The Jogah are categorized into several distinct groups, each with its unique characteristics.